-How a DAMS Upgrade is Streamlining Workflows at the Museum of Fine Arts, Houston
+How a new DAMS Software Upgrade is helping to Streamline Workflows at the Museum of Fine Arts, Houston

 The Museum of Fine Arts Houston, (MFAH) was founded in 1900 and opened to the public in 1924 with a mandate to bring “art into the everyday life” of the Houston community.
 Today, the museum boasts the largest art collection in the southwest region, and is one of the country’s top ten most visited museums.

 With such a large collection and an actively engaged audience, the museum wanted to find new and creative ways to share their objects with the public.
-The MFAH team was thrilled to receive an IMLS grant to photograph their collection of works on paper, and decided to use the grant project as the impetus to improve their media workflows.
+The MFAH team was thrilled to receive an IMLS grant to photograph their collection of works on paper, and decided to use the grant project as the impetus to streamline workflows.